Ultraviolet Renormalisation of a Quantum Field Toy Model II

 \section{Regular Wick Monomials}

-The operators $T^{(k)}_\us(z;\uF^{(k)})$ for $k\in\NN$ and $\us\in\scrS^{(k)}$, cf. Definition~\ref{def-remblocks}, are difficult to estimate directly.
+The renormalized handed blocks of operators, $T^{(k)}_\us(z;\uF^{(k)})$ for $k\in\NN$ and $\us\in\scrS^{(k)}$, cf. Definition~\ref{def-remblocks}, are difficult to estimate directly.
 Recalling the main ideas of \cite{AlvaMoll2021}, the strategy begins with computing normal ordered expressions for these operators.
 The terms in the normal ordered expressions will be the regular Wick monomials of this section.